-WBN looks at who beat the most world champions out of Floyd Mayweather and Manny Pacquiao.
+World Boxing News looks at who beat the most world champions from boxing legends Floyd Mayweather and Manny Pacquiao.

 Mayweather and Pacquiao represent two of the greatest boxers to grace the ring.
 It’s merely our luck that we had them campaigning around the same time in history.

 But which of the pair defeated the most world champions during their tenure is a question asked worldwide.